 Step 1: Review the Terms and Eligibility Requirements

-In order to get started, please review the terms and conditions of the Residential Energy Conservation Program carefully to ensure the project meets program requirements.
+In order to get started, please review the terms and conditions of the Residential Energy Conservation Program carefully to ensure your project will remain in compliance with the program requirements.

-Many of the eligible technologies offered through this program require a home energy audit for approval.
+Many of the projects eligible for assistance through this program require that you receive a free home energy audit.
+Please review the efficiency requirements to see if your project requires an energy audit.
 While in-home audits are currently not available, virtual energy audits are an option.
 You can call our partner MuniHELPS at 888-333-7525 to schedule this free service.

 Please be prepared to submit digital copies of the following documents:

-Step 6: Complete the Improvement(s) and Provide Post-Installation Form to Installer
+Step 6: Provide Post-Installation Form to Installer and Complete the Improvement(s)

 Please provide your installer with the post-installation form before the service is complete to ensure all necessary information is obtained.
 We need this form back from the installer before payment is sent to confirm that eligible systems were installed, or eligible services were performed.